Agent Agreement – Terms and Conditions

 5.6 Role and Responsibilities of the Contact Agent

-The Contact Agent is also responsible for keeping the Agent Supervisor apprised of the Agent Firm status; any changes to the firm structure such as amendment to legal entity (merger, change of firm name), as well as the departure of Agents and/or authorized personnel, must be reported to the Agent Supervisor immediately; failure to do so could result in the delay of account processing.
+The Contact Agent is also responsible for keeping the Agent Supervisor apprised of the Agent Firm status; any changes to the firm structure such as amendment to legal entity (merger, change of firm name), as well as the departure of Agents and/or authorized personnel, must be reported to the Agent Supervision Unit immediately; failure to do so could result in the delay of account processing.

-Part Six: File Management
+Part 6 – File Management

 6.1 Authority to Act – Agent Firms